-- Inappropriate use of one of Solvay products in a customer's plant, or use in applications or markets for which the product is not designed (inappropriate use), or use by the customer that is not endorsed by Solvay can lead to adverse health and environmental impacts, property damage, and resulting litigation.
+- Inappropriate use of one of Solvay products in a customer’s plant, or use in applications or markets for which the product is not designed (inappropriate use), or use by the customer that is not endorsed by Solvay can lead to adverse health and environmental impacts, property damage, and resulting litigation.

-- The possible consequences of a faulty product include exposure to liability for injury or health impairment and damage, and to product recalls.
+- The possible consequences of a faulty product include exposure to liability for injury, health impairment and damage, or product recalls.
 Product liability risk is generally higher for products used in medical devices, healthcare, food contact and feed applications, and sensitive applications in general.

 Prevention and mitigations actions

 - SDS are constantly maintained and distributed worldwide for all products to all customers in the appropriate languages.
-Global Business Units ensure that SDS are revised at least every three years, for all products they put on the market,
+Global Business Units ensure that SDS are revised at least every three years for all the products they sell.

 - Recall procedures are developed and deployed as prescribed by the product stewardship programs.